 In 1966, Haller earned his first All-Star berth when he was named as a reserve player for the National League team.
 He finished the season with career-highs of 27 home runs and 67 RBIs, as the Giants again finished second to Los Angeles, this time by 1½ games, despite winning eight of their last nine games.
 Haller batted .292 in September.

 His durability was put to the test that season.
-Haller was behind the plate for all 15 innings on May 10 in a 2-1 win at Pittsburgh and all 17 innings on May 13 against the Mets.
+Haller was behind the plate for all 15 innings on May 10 in a 2-1 win at Pittsburgh and played 17 innings (7 at catcher and 10 at first) on May 13 against the Mets.
 In the May 13 game, the Mets jumped to a 4-0 lead, and Haller’s two-run-homer in the seventh inning started the Giants scoring, as they went on to win 5-4.
-Over the course of the season, he went the distance in 13 extra-inning games.
+Over the course of the season, he went the distance in 12 extra-inning games as a catcher.

 Over six years, the Giants had had six consecutive winning seasons, but only one pennant to show for their labors.